FAQs to help your edible flower shopping:

 How many flowers come in a punnet?

-It depends on the variety of flower, generally smaller flower heads like violas and tagetes have up to 25 heads in a punnet, and larger flowers like marigolds have up to 8 heads.
+It depends on the variety of flower, generally smaller flower heads like violas, blackcurrant sage flowers and tagetes have 25 or more heads in a punnet, and larger flowers like marigolds have from 8 heads.
 Mixed punnets have a variety of sizes and colours in them with from 10-15 flower heads.
 All flower punnets are the same price.

 Do the flowers need washing before I use them?